 The Google Home Mini did launch with a feature that let users tap it to begin speaking, getting rid of the wake word, but this functionality has since been disabled after it turned out the Home Minis were recording everything people were saying.

-When it comes to voice controls, i.e. actually talking back and forth, Google Assistant is only available in the following languages right now: English (American and British), French and Canadian French, German and Japanese.
+When it comes to voice controls, i.e. actually talking back and forth, Google Assistant is only available in the following eight languages right now: English (American and British), French and Canadian French, German, Italian, Korean, Japanese and Brazilian Portuguese.
+Coming in the next few months are Danish, Dutch, Hindi, Indonesian, Norwegian, Swedish, and Thai plus a cool, new multi-lingual ability that lets you switch between English, French and German (though not in the same command).

 There is also a translation feature for short phrases which is available for a bunch more languages, though not all of the languages that Google Translate supports on mobile and desktop.
 This isn’t an exclusive list but there's no translation for languages including Iranian, Arabic, Punjabi, Icelandic and Urdu.
 The Assistant will simply tell you it is “not able to do that yet”.